ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 * type is set to the constant text string "ACE-CoAP-DTLS-key-derivation",
 * L is the size of the symmetric key in bytes,
-* access_token is the decrypted content of the `access_token` field as transferred from the authorization server to the resource server.
+* access_token is the content of the `access_token` field as transferred from the authorization server to the resource server.
-  The decrypted access token
-  usually denotes a CWT claim set represented as CBOR data structure.

 All CBOR data types are encoded in CBOR using preferred serialization and deterministic encoding as specified in Section 4 of {{-cbor}}.
 This implies in particular that the `type` and `L` components use the minimum length encoding.
+The content of the `access_token` field is treated as opaque data for the purpose of key derivation.

 Use of a unique (per resource server) `kid` and the use of a key derivation IKM that is unique per authorization server/resource server